 The club is free; limited to 10 participants.
 Register by Feb.
 10 on the event webpage to receive the link and at-home materials.
 For more information or to request a reasonable accommodation, contact 207.581.8206 or email@example.com.
 Additional information also is available on the Extension 4-H Virtual Learning webpage.

 State Public Speaking Tournament – Save the Date!

-Our state public speaking tournament will be held on April 8, 2023 at DP Corbett Hall on the University of Maine campus.
+Our state public speaking tournament will be held on April 8, 2023, at DP Corbett Hall on the University of Maine campus.
 Youth must qualify for this event by achieving a score of 78 or higher at their county or regional tournament.
-Check the website or with your county 4-H staff to find out when your county tournament is.
+Check the website or with your county 4-H staff to find out when your county tournament will be held.

 Androscoggin/Sagadahoc 4-H Monthly Workshops – Open to All Maine 4-Hers!

 Come join the Androscoggin and Sagadahoc counties 4-H program at their monthly workshops – the Third Friday of every month (unless otherwise noted) from 6:00 – 7:30 pm at the Lisbon Extension Office at 24 Main Street.
 Anyone interested can contact Cathy Gray to find out more information.

 – February 17, 2023 – Short Film Making

 – March 10, 2023 – Spa & Relaxation Science

 – April 21, 2023 – Movie Premier Night

 – May 19, 2023 – Wool Spinning Workshop